 The Pirates of the Caribbean movie franchise re-inspired the theme park attraction with the addition of Captain Jack Sparrow in 2006.
 And as the movie series continued, additional elements from the films were brought to the theme parks, like Davy Jones and Blackbeard appearing in the smoke effects in the first show scene.

 3. The First Attraction from a Disney Legend

 His career with the Walt Disney Company started in animation.
-He was responsible for creating animated sequences and blending them with live action films, as seen in projects like Mary Poppins and The Parent Trap.
+There, he was responsible for creating animated sequences and blending them with live-action films, as seen in projects like Mary Poppins and The Parent Trap.

 4. The Show Building is Based on a Real Fort